ZeeSpire/zss-afk-site/_posts/news.en/2022-11-07-davinci-resolve-coming-to-ipads.markdown

 What did Apple do?
 Will Blackmagic Design be the company that will boost iPad sales?

 The most important thing is that Davinci Resolve will be optimized for MultiTouch technology and Apple Pencil.
-DaVinci Resolve for iPad features support for cut and color pages providing access to DaVinci's award-winning image technology, color finishing tools, and the latest HDR workflows.
+DaVinci Resolve features support for cut and color pages providing access to DaVinci's award-winning image technology, color finishing tools, and the latest HDR workflows.
 It will also be optimized for performance for Apple Silicon, and will deliver 4x faster Ultra HD ProRes render performance on the new iPad Pro with M2.

-Davinci Resolve for iPad will allow collaboration and favor mobility and it will have a free version as well as a paid studio version.
+Davinci Resolve will allow collaboration and favor mobility and it will have a free version as well as a paid studio version.

 For more information you can check the [press release](https://www.blackmagicdesign.com/media/release/20221020-02){:target="_blank" rel="nofollow"}.